 - (1) (a) direct punishment

+- (1) (a) direct purishment

+(2) (a) negative reinforcement

+(3) (a) vicarious punishment

+(4) (a) direct punishment

+- (4) (a) direct punishment

 - (b) vicarious punishment

-- (2) (a) negative reinforcement (b) direct punishment
+- (b) direct punishment

-- (3) (a) vicarious punishment (b) direct punishment
+- (b) direct punishment

-- (4) (a) direct punishment

 - (b) external self-punishment

 It is Tshepo's belief that he has failed his Personality Theories examination because the lecturers are prejudiced towards him.
-Pule on the other hand, has also failed the examination, but he feels that he did not spend enough time preparing for the examination and that his answers were too vague and not specific enough
+Pule on the other hand, has also failed the examination, but he feels that he did not spend enough time preparing for the examination and that his answers were too vague and not specific enough.